patricebechard/rasa/docs/core/forms.rst

 Writing Stories / Rules for Unhappy Form Paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your users will not always respond with the information you ask of them.
+Your users will not always respond with the information you ask from them.
 Typically, users will ask questions, make chitchat, change their mind, or otherwise
 stray from the happy path.
 The way this works with forms is that a form will raise
-an ``ActionExecutionRejection`` if the user didn't provide the requested information.
+an ``ActionExecutionRejection`` if the user doesn't provide the requested information.
 You need to handle events that might cause ``ActionExecutionRejection`` errors
 with rules or stories.
 For example, if you expect your users to chitchat with your bot,
 you could add a story like this: